OfficialKrisHass/Copper-Engine/Documentation/Guide/06 - Physics.md

 }
 ```

-Now when you run your game, you should see something like in the console.
+Now when you run your game, you should see something like this in the console.

 ![image caption](Media/06/CollisionEvents.png)

-To quickly go over the three functions, in each function the `Entity other` parameter is the entity the contact happened with (in our case, the ground)
+To quickly go over the three functions, in each function the `Entity other` parameter is the entity the contact happened with (in this case, the ground)

 - **OnCollisionBegin**: Called the same frame the collision first happens, when the contact is initiated.
 - **OnCollisionPersist**: Called every frame while the contact is not broken.